JanHerca/urantiapedia/output/wikijs/en/article/Mary_Daly/On_Deity_and_Gender.md

 Well, the “goddess thing” isn't much like the Catholic teaching, and it isn't much like the Divine Minister, either.
 In fact, it's like the Lucifer rebellion.

-One might sum up the Lucifer Manifesto ([UB 53:3.1](/en/The_Urantia_Book/53#p3_1)) in three statements: “I will not worship; I will not serve; I will not be held accountable.”
+One might sum up the Lucifer Manifesto (<a id="a65_40"></a>[UB 53:3.1](/en/The_Urantia_Book/53#p3_1)) in three statements: “I will not worship; I will not serve; I will not be held accountable.”
 Similarly, “the goddess thing” is anti-Father, including the Fatherhood of God and the privilege of being drawn back into his worship.
 It rejects many forms of service as subjugation, including every form of service that begins in submission to the will of another.
 It evades accountability by enshrining the role of intuition without distinguishing between the primitive and prelogical work of the first adjutant mind spirit, and the development of the soul and superconscious which rightfully make claims that transcend logic (but do not contradict it).

 In sum, the goddess thing is competitive, sly, irresponsible, and thoroughly earthbound.
 It is the ultimate confusion between the psychic and spiritual realms, enforced as a doctrine and enshrined in practices that ridicule the possibility of giving analysis a wholesome place in religious thought.
 It is the corruption, not the re-awakening, of an evolutionary religious experience.
 It has nothing helpful to say about spiritual motherhood and much to suggest that is damaging to gender harmony and, consequently, to the advance of family life.